• Skip to primary navigation

 Skillet Cornbread without Buttermilk.

 Have no buttermilk?
 Have no fear!
 This skillet cornbread recipe without buttermilk packs the same tangy flavor you love.
-All while using simple ingredients you may already have on hand.
+All while using simple ingredients you likely already have on hand.

 Cornbread without buttermilk on a white plate.